ericchamoun/FocusedFeedbackGeneration/README.md

 # Automated Focused Feedback Generation for Scientific Writing Assistance

 In this work, we propose the task of focused feedback generation for scientific writing assistance.
-Focused feedback entails providing specific, actionable, and coherent comments that identify weaknesses in a paper or suggest revisions.
+Focused feedback entails providing specific, actionable, and coherent comments that identify weaknesses in a paper and/or suggest revisions.

+To this end, we present SWIF<sup>2</sup>T: a Scientific WrIting Focused Feedback Tool.
+Our approach consists of four components - planner, investigator, reviewer and controller - leveraging multiple Large Language Models (LLMs) to implement them.
+We compile a dataset of 300 peer reviews citing weaknesses in scientific papers and conduct human evaluation.
+The results demonstrate the superiority in specificity, reading comprehension, and overall helpfulness of SWIF<sup>2</sup>T’s feedback compared to other approaches.

 [Automated Focused Feedback Generation for Scientific Writing Assistance](https://arxiv.org/pdf/2405.20477).
 Eric Chamoun, Michael Schlichktrull, and Andreas Vlachos (ACL Findings 2024).